David-Worboys/Black-DVD-Archiver/README.md

   * The Minimum is 1 and the Maximum is 6
 * _Buttons Across_ - Set the maximum number of DVD buttons across the menu page
   * The Minimum is 1 and the Maximum is 4

+### DVD Page Change Icon (80px X 80 px)

+The DVD page change icons are placed on the DVD menu when more than one DVD menu is generated.

+The actual icon display size is a square 80 pixels by 80 pixels, and these are displayed at actual size beside each icon selection combo box

+The current icon set is not as pleasing as I would like and will be expanded/revamped in a future release.
+Feel free to send me additional icons that are 80 pixels square.

+* _Left Page_ - This combo box allows the user to select the left page change icon for the DVD menu
+* _Right Page_ - This combo box allows the user to select the right page change icon for the DVD menu

 ### Menu Font Panel

 * _Text Color_ - This combo box sets the colour of the title text at the top of each DVD menu page
   * This is the same for all DVD menu pages
 * _Background Color_ - This combo box sets the background colour of the DVD menu page